omoleochieng/African_programmers/README.md

 # African_programmers
-This repository is dedicated to African Pogrammers
+This repository is dedicated to African Programmers